fluentforward/cljs-binding/README.md

 ```

-In this case the atom will be bound to the input element as described above.
+In this case the atom will be bound to the input element as described above in Binding atoms to inputs.

 The binding can also be a map where the keys specify the binding key, and the values are the functions to be applied e.g.